d2c-holdings/lover-challenge/README.md

 **Step 2:**

-Go to project root and execute the following command in console to get the required dependencies:
+Go to the project root and execute the following command in the console to get the required dependencies:

 ```
 flutter pub get
 ```

-## What you are goind to build:
+## What you are going to build:

 #### Add a new bottom navigation item for a new tab, with: